housleyjk/aiopyramid/docs/features.rst

 ``Aiopyramid`` uses a special :class:`~aiopyramid.websocket.exceptions.WebsocketClosed` exception to disconnect a :term:`greenlet` after a :term:`websocket` has been closed.
-This exception will be visible in log ouput when using `uWSGI`_.
+This exception will be visible in log output when using `uWSGI`_.
 In order to squelch this message, wrap the wsgi application in the :func:`~aiopyramid.websocket.helpers.ignore_websocket_closed` middleware in your application's constructor like so: